Arsenaultm90/Movie-API/README.md

 # Future Updates

-- I want to add a landing page that displays 10(API Limit) random movies when the search box is empty.
+- ~~I want to add a landing page that displays 10(API Limit) random movies when the search box is empty.~~
-- Add multi-page function if the search returns more than 10 results
+- ~~Add multi-page function if the search returns more than 10 results~~ (Cannot be done due to API limit)
 - Add some style to the navbar.
 - Add different categories(upcoming, popular, etc) to present the user with options without searching.